Skip to main content

 • Meanwhile, on the other side of the partition, a different node may commit something that conflicts with A’s envelope — because that side doesn’t know A’s envelope committed either.

 When the partition heals, both sides walk the merged DAG and find two committed envelopes touching the same data.
 Both are valid by their own side’s history.
 The application on Node A was told the commit aborted, but every peer that received the announcement before the partition has the envelope recorded as committed.
-The application’s belief and the database’s state no longer agree.

 Detection and recovery, today